Regulators Say Jon Corzine Will Pay $5 Million Penalty Over MF Global Collapse

 Former MF Global Chief Executive Jon Corzine will pay a $5 million penalty for his role in the company's collapse, according to the U.S. Commodity Futures Trading Commission.

-MF Global collapsed in 2011, and hundreds of millions of dollars in customer money went missing, as we reported.
+MF Global collapsed in 2011, and hundreds of millions of dollars in customer money disappeared, as we reported.

 Under the terms of the settlement, Corzine, who has also served as the governor of New Jersey, is barred from commodity trading and cannot use insurance money to pay the penalty.
 A statement by the CFTC says the amount of customer money the company run by Corzine mishandled is nearly $1 billion.